 Girafarig is a shining example of those odd non-evolving monsters that people seem to forget about.
 It’s kind of a shame, because on a second look I love what she has going on.

-She’s pretty obviously a giraffe, sure, and those are very odd animals to begin with – as if nature hadn’t gotten weird enough with regular horse anatomy.
+She’s pretty obviously a giraffe, sure, and those are very odd animals to begin with – as if nature hadn’t gone weird enough with regular horse anatomy.
 But one of the odder features of giraffes is that they have stubby horns, situated so high up as to serve very little practical purpose.
-Seriously, they look like a hold-over feature from a ram-like ancestor that Darwinian evolution mostly got rid of before deciding that awkward scalp-stumps were “good enough”.
+Seriously, they look like a hold-over feature from a ram-like ancestor that natural evolution mostly got rid of before deciding that awkward scalp-stumps were “good enough”.